LBerlin/NCFPS-MMA/README.md

 ## Acknowledgments

 Development of this package was supported in part by the National Science Foundation under grants CMMI-1839378 and CMMI-1839387.

+This package makes use of functionality from the excellent NCAlgebra package.
+If your noncommutative algebra needs extend beyond formal power series, we highly recommend taking a look at NCAlgebra.